Review of Allen Carr’s Famous Book

-Allen Carr, who died in 2006, ironically from lung cancer, claims over 90% success from his ‘Easyway’ method as taught in his group sessions on the basis that only 10% of clients ask for their money back.
+Allen Carr, who died in 2006, ironically from lung cancer, claims over 90 per cent success from his Easyway method as taught in his group sessions on the basis that only 10 per cent of clients ask for their money back.

 To get your money back if you’ve failed to quit after sitting through the six-hour session, you must attend two more sessions of three hours within three months of each other, and then if you still haven’t stopped smoking they’ll give you your money back on request.
 But it’s possible that some people who have failed to quit after the first session feel they can’t face another six hours of similar lecturing and prefer to write off the fee.

-On the Allen Carr website, indeed, the 90% is qualified by the statement that ‘Independent scientific studies published in peer review (sic) journals indicate that even after 12 months the success rate remains over 50 per cent.’
+On the Allen Carr website, indeed, the 90 per cent is qualified by the statement that ‘Independent scientific studies published in peer review (sic) journals indicate that even after 12 months the success rate remains over 50 per cent.’
 But this is what matters – the long-term abstinence rate.

 In March 2017 the results were announced of a trial done in Ireland of Allen Carr’s method compared with the orthodox approach.
-The quit rates at one month were 38% and 20%, respectively, though at three months these had fallen to 27% and 15%, respectively (TobaccoFree Research Institute Ireland).
+The quit rates at one month were 38 and 20 per cent, respectively, though at three months these had fallen to 27 and 15 per cent, respectively (TobaccoFree Research Institute Ireland).